 - Many of the most brightly colored tropical frogs are colored in this way to warn predators that they are poisonous.

-The "Did You Know" facts are from the Irish Peatland Conservation Council's "Hop to It!" frog pages and are used with permission.
+Facts are from the Irish Peatland Conservation Council and are used with permission.

 Learn more about frogs!